vBarFace/vBarFace/README.md

 ## Experience

 ### Taekwondo Athlete (Sep 2008 - Dec 2018)
 Competed in various national and international tournaments, representing Portugal’s National Team.
-In my [LinkedIn](https://www.linkedin.com/in/andr%C3%A9-fernandes-868006207/) are my all time achievements:
+In my [LinkedIn](https://www.linkedin.com/in/andr%C3%A9-fernandes-868006207/) are listed my all time achievements.

 ### Taekwondo Coach (2016 - 2018)
 Taught and managed training sessions for different age groups, creating and delivering training plans tailored to each group.